Jiayuguan Jiuquan Airport

-Jiayuguan Airport (IATA: JGN, ICAO: ZLJQ) is an airport in Jiayuguan City, Gansu Province, China.
+Jiayuguan Jiuquan Airport (IATA: JGN, ICAO: ZLJQ) is an airport in Jiayuguan City, Gansu Province, China.
 It is located 9 kilometers northeast of Jiayuguan and also close to the city of Jiuquan.
 First built in 1938 for military use, the airport was rebuilt at the current location in 1953 and was formerly called Jiuquan Airport.
 It was expanded and reopened in August 2006.